rework-space-com/terraform-provider-freeipa/docs/resources/user.md

 # freeipa_user (Resource)

 FreeIPA User resource.
-The user lifecycle is managed with the attributes:
+The user lifecycle is managed with the attribute state:

+- active

+- disabled

-- account_staged
+- staged

-- account_preserved
+- preserved

 (defaults to active)